How Many People are Gay?

 THE SHORT ANSWER

 LGBTQ identity varies according to the definition used, specifically whether one is referring to self identity, attraction, sexual behavior, relationships, gender identity, gender expression and/or conformation to gender roles.
-Most studies worldwide estimate that about 3-14% of the population identify as LGBTQ.
+Most studies worldwide estimate that about three to 14 per cent of the population identify as LGBTQ.

 THE LONG ANSWER

 Background: In the late 1940s the pioneering sexologist Alfred Kinsey, reported that 10 percent of men were homosexual.
 Since that time there have been many surveys to determine actual numbers.

 According to a Gallup Polls in 2012 there were 8.3 million LGB people, 3.5% of the population, this increased to 10.52 million people, 4.1% of the population by 2016.

 When we look at the percentage of LGBT people according to their generation there is a notable difference, as people become more comfortable and willing to identify the number begins to approach the 10%.
 The following are results of a Gallup Poll in 2016

 * The increase is attributed to a generation that has grown up in a more accepting environment.

 Release Date: January 11, 2017